LivingStories-DevTeam/Living-Stories-App/reports/m2_group3.md

 4. **User Acceptance Testing (UAT):** Close to the completion of our testing phase, selected end-users test the application in an environment that simulates real-world usage.
 Their feedback is crucial in identifying any unexpected issues or improvements needed before the final deployment.

 ## Individual Contributions

+---

+### Member: Cansel
+**Responsibilities:**
+Create an API end point for the recommendation engine <br>
+Add semantic analysis method to recommendation engine <br>
+Test the recommendation engine with real data <br>
+Software documentation, GitHub and management related responsibilities.

+**Main Contributions:**
+I have created a brand new recommendation engine upon discussing options and what we would like to achieve with other group members.

+- **Code Related Significant Issues:**

+- **Management Related Issues:**

+Mostly created or resolved by me.
+Some of them required group effort but tracked by me.

+**Pull Requests:**
+- Reviewed and approved Pull Request [120#](https://github.com/SWE574-G3/Living-Stories-App/pull/120) that was opened by Ali Hakan.
+I went over his 6 commits for front end that mainly involved improvements on Web App's UI for Activity Stream and Recommendation Engine.

+**Additional Information:**
+Had meetings with front end, mobile and back end teams to go over data storing naming conventions, API Endpoints and real time testing with dummy data.

+---